Kanchan20005/Olympics-Data-Analytics-Azure/README.md

 ## Project Structure:
 #### Data Ingestion
-Use Azure Data Factory to configure data ingestion from your chosen data sources.
-Define the data movement and transformation activities required to bring the Olympics data into the Azure ecosystem.
+Used Azure Data Factory to configure data ingestion from github using HTTP protocol.
+Defined the data movement and transformation activities required to bring the Olympics data into the Azure ecosystem.

 ####  Data Storage
-The ingested data will be stored in Azure Data Lake Storage Gen2.
+Stored the ingested data in Azure Data Lake Storage Gen2.
 Set up the appropriate folder structure and permissions to organize and secure your data.

 #### Data Transformation
-Utilize Azure Databricks with PySpark for data transformation.
+Utilized Azure Databricks with PySpark for data transformation.
 Cleanse, preprocess, and reshape the data as necessary to prepare it for analysis.

 #### Analytics
-Write SQL queries using Azure Synapse Analytics to gain insights from the transformed data.
-Identify trends, statistics, and patterns related to the Olympics data.
+Ran different SQL queries using Azure Synapse Analytics to gain insights from the transformed data.
+Identified trends, statistics, and patterns related to the Olympics data.
+Used Power BI to connect the data from Data Lake Storage Gen2 to visualize the data

 ## Power BI Dashboard